Everest Base Camp Trek Day 7

 Hiking 5.4 km Ascent: 365 m Descent: 82 m Max Elevation: 4610 m

-We enjoyed a long breakfast, shouldered our backpacks and started walking.
-Dughla is just a few kilometres from Dingboche, so we walked super slow and enjoyed the crazy scenery.
-The first meters were a bit steep (we took the wrong way as well) but after that the way got more or less flat.
-We had amazing views over Pheriche, which we would cross on our way down.
+We enjoyed an extended breakfast, shouldered our backpacks and started walking.
+Dughla is just a few kilometers from Dingboche, so we walked super slow and enjoyed the crazy scenery.
+The first meters were a bit steep (we took the wrong way as well) but after that, the way got more or less flat.
+We had stunning views over Pheriche, which we would cross on our way down.

-We started talking about long warm beach holidays, how much we missed a cozy bed and how nice it must feel to not freeze during the night.
+We started talking about long warm beach holidays, how much we missed a cozy bed and how great it must feel to not freeze during the night.

-After lunch (that turned into dinner) we went to bed.
-Another cold night
+After lunch (which turned into dinner) we went to bed.
+For another cold night.

 Yak Lodge & Restaurant Thukla